The White Knights. From the forefront to the background: Apple, J.J., Amy and Champ

 , Zillion (an action game similar to Metroid

 ) and Zillion II.
-It also left a legacy of becoming the first anime to inspire a video game hardware, namely Sega Master Systemís Light Phaser.
+It also left a legacy of becoming the first anime to inspire a video game system peripheral, namely the Sega Master Systemís Light Phaser.

-fame, was a minor frequent character in the show.
+fame, was a minor recurring character on the show.

 Despite the cult success of the video games, the Zillion anime received only a very brief release in the early 1990s in the United States.
 The first five episodes of the TV series, as well as the Burning Night OVA were dubbed and released on VHS by Carl Macekís Streamline Pictures line.
 This anime was featured in the music video for Michael Jackson

 and Janet Jackson

 In 1993, Eternity Comics published a western comic book adaptation, written by Tom Mason, drawn by Harrison Fong, and lettered by Tim Eldred.